codeysra/Interview-Questions/Java/2-Basic Questions/Collections.md

 public class Vector<E> extends AbstractList<E> implements List<E>, <b>RandomAccess</b>, ...
 public class Stack<E> extends <b>Vector<E></b>

-HashMap used a HashTable as its underlaying data strucutre.
+HashMap uses a HashTable as its underlaying data strucutre.
 Hashtable uses array of buckets to store its elements.

 ### What is the difference between Collection remove() and Iterator remove()?